 The Academic Success Center (ASC) promotes independent, life-long learning for all students of Goshen College.
 The ASC assists students with documented disabilities by helping them advocate for themselves and by helping coordinate reasonable academic accommodations with teaching faculty.
-The ASC trains peer writing mentors and tutors who are available to help all students grow as writers and scholars.
 The center is open during the traditional academic year only and is located in the Good Library.